 The Waterloo KOA RV Resort is operated in partnership with the Lost Island Waterpark in Waterloo, Iowa.
-The resort provides for the broad range of accommodation, including Deluxe Cabins, as well as powered RV and tent sites.
-The distinction for this park however, is that guests receive discounted entry in the Waterpark.
-The park is built on 24 acres of land and is a genuine highlight destination for visitors to Iowa, incorporating over 15 attractions, including water slides, rides and a wave pool, as well as regular entertainment on site.
+The resort provides a broad range of accommodations, including Deluxe Cabins, as well as powered RV and tent sites.
+The distinction of this park, however, is that guests receive a discounted entry to the Waterpark.
+The park is built on 24 acres of land and is a genuine highlight destination for visitors to Iowa, incorporating over 15 attractions, including water slides, rides, and a wave pool, as well as regular entertainment on site.

 3. Lakeshore RV Resort and Campground

 Located on Lake Oelwein in the Northeast of the state, the Lakeshore RV Resort takes full advantage of the magnificent surroundings to provide a peaceful and enjoyable experience.
 Shuffleboard, disc golf, mini golf, and basketball are complemented by the lake which provides for swimming and boating activities.

 The Resort is restricted to RVs and tent sites, however, the current operators have been on hand for the last 25 years, and their attentiveness to their guests has built a culture of repeat visits.
 The site has access to a number of nature trails for walking and is within close proximity to a number of Amish settlements, as well as the Mississippi River Museum.
 With plenty to see in the surrounding areas, the Lakeshore RV Resort serves as a perfect base camp.